We see many signs of NonProfit Trouble before it happens. How do we understand what these signs mean?

 As you think of your current and projected programs, build a Marketing Map to see who is already in the space and what are the threats and opportunities.
 The network map version helps you build the ecosystem with partners.

 In depth, later stage review for long-range understanding of 20 year vision

 How do others in your market space accomplish their mission and what opportunities does that provide for your agency?

-Who is the main beneficiary of your agency.
+Who is your core beneficiary of your agency?
 Fascinating tool because nonprofits are paid by one group to serve another group.
-Tensions ensue and you can watch for signs of NonProfit trouble
+Tensions ensue and you can watch for signs of NonProfit trouble.

 This tool studies why your client needs aren’t already managed and what’s missing in current solutions by other agencies